Order of the Garter

 Post-nominal initials: KG or LG

-Every June, the Knights of the Garter gather at Windsor Castle, where new knights take the oath and are invested with the insignia.
-Then there is a luncheon held in the Waterloo Chamber, after which the knights process to a service in St. George’s Chapel.
+The Garter ceremony continues to this day.
+Each June, the Knights of the Garter gather at Windsor Castle where new knights take the oath and are invested.
+Then there is a luncheon held in the Waterloo Chamber, after which the knights walk in a procession in their robes to a service in St. George’s Chapel.

 The Garter outfit consists of blue velvet robes and black velvet hats with white feathers.
 The Queen, as Sovereign of the Order, attends the service along with other members of the Royal family.
-Other royals vested with the order are the Duke of Edinburgh, the Prince of Wales, and The Princess Royal.
-[Top]
+Other royals vested with the order are the Prince of Wales, the Princess Royal, the Duke of Cambridge, and the late Duke of Edinburgh.

 Order of the Thistle